 Early Days & An Unfolding Journey

-The idea of CECAT started 17 years ago.
+The idea of CECAT started over 20 years ago.
 At the time, Robert Gray was working at Forster Community Health Centre as a Children, Young People and Family Counsellor, Art Therapist and Psychologist.
 His colleagues at Forster approached him to teach them the principles of art therapy in order to use the insights and skills gained to assist them in working with their clients.
 Through these lectures, the idea of CECAT turned into a vision that continues to inspire both Rob and his students today.